Freedom of the press in India: Attacks on journalists

 Several journalists such as Sagarika Ghose, Ravish Kumar have said that they were subjected to harassment, intimidation including death and rape threats when they were skeptical of the Bharatiya Janata Party government.
 Bobby Ghosh, the editor of the Hindustan Times resigned in September 2018 shortly after the Prime Minister Narendra Modi reportedly met Shobhana Bhartia, the owner of the newspaper.
 The incident occurred after Ghosh opened a portal called the Hate Tracker on the newspaper, a database for tracking violent crimes motivated by race, religion and sexual orientation.
 The database was later taken down.

 At least three journalists were killed in 2017 in connection with their jobs.
 Reporters Without Borders stated Gauri Lankesh a proponent of secularism and a critic of right-wing forces was shot dead outside her house.
 A member of a Hindu nationalist group was arrested for killing Lankesh.
 A report stated that between 2014 and 2019, 40 journalists were killed and at least 198 severe attacks on journalists were reported, of which, 36 occurred in 2019 alone.

-Reports Without Borders stated that journalists suffer from violence from the police, political activists, criminal groups, and corrupt local officials.
+Reporters Without Borders stated that journalists suffer from violence from the police, political activists, criminal groups, and corrupt local officials.

+Boycott of Journalist

+14 journalist boycott was announced on September 18, 2023, by the Indian National Developmental Inclusive Alliance (INDIA), a 28-party opposition bloc based on allegations that these journalists and channels are sycophants of the government, biased against the opposition and promote hate speech.